aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 ------------------------------------

     If checked, the change set is automatically executed when validation succeeds.
 If it isn't checked the change set is validated but not executed.
-You can execute the change set subsequently by using the  :code:`|CFNlong| Execute Change Set` task.
+You can execute the change set later by using the :code:`|CFNlong| Execute Change Set` task.

     Default: checked.

 Capabilities
 ------------

-    Capabilities that you must specify before |CFNlong| can update certain stacks.
-Some stack templates might include resources that can affect permissions in your AWS account, for example by creating new AWS Identity and Access Management (IAM) users.
+    You must specify capabilities before |CFNlong| can update certain stacks.
+Some stack templates might include resources that can affect permissions in your AWS account by, for example, creating new AWS Identity and Access Management (IAM) users.
 For those stacks, you must explicitly acknowledge their capabilities by specifying this parameter.